Rsa-001/HTB-Write-Ups/Topology/README.md

 Codename:       focal
 ```

-### If I don’t find anything manually, I can enumerate running processes at time intervals using the following **Bash script**.
+### I don’t find anything manually, I can enumerate running processes at time intervals using the following **Bash script**.
 I give it execution permissions in the `/tmp` directory and run it, waiting for some output.

 ```sh
 vdaisley@topology:/tmp$ cat procmon.sh